Write for Rights in Your Classroom

 3 Steps to Write for Rights in Your Classroom:

-1. Sign up as an educator.
-Receive support, resources and updates on the cases.
+1. Download our Educator’s Guide (Coming Soon).
+Then receive support, resources and updates on the cases.

 2. Write letters in your classroom.
-All you need is one class period, our Educator’s Guide, envelopes and postage.
+All you need is one class period, envelopes and postage.

 - Either simply mail all letters written by your students in one envelope to: